 We also use Occam's razor when we work on understanding new things.

 There is a rather famous case of a chef who followed her grandmother's breakfast recipe.
 It involved cutting the strips of bacon into exactly 10-cm pieces.
 The chef assumed that was the perfect length to allow bacon to cook evenly and maintain a crispy texture.
-But, when she finally asked her grandmother why she cut it to that length, her grandmother said, "I had only had a 10-cm pan."
+But, when she finally asked her grandmother why she cut it to that length, her grandmother said, "I only had a 10-cm pan."

 If the chef had looked for the simple answer, and asked her grandmother to begin with, she would have spent a lot less time meticulously cutting her bacon.